akashsinghsharma/interview-questions-data-analyst/README.md

-# interview-questions-data-analyst
+# Data Analyst Interview Guide

-This repo is a guide book for Data Analyst Interviews.
+> This repo is a guidebook for Data Analyst Interviews.